TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/do_now.md

 # Do Now
-Type in and run the following code:
+Type in the following code into a file and save:

 ```python
 a = input(“What is your name? ”)